 I would preferably use this rock in vivariums like aquariums, ripariums, and paludariums that are exclusively built for harder water conditions and saltwater environments.
 Using these rocks in terrariums might limit the ability to house pets that thrive in tropical environments.
 So use it cautiously and do additional research before adding reptiles or other animal species to an enclosure that has Dolomite present.

 As I mentioned early, Elephant Skin Stone is ideal for enclosures that need high water parameters.
 This is the perfect stone to consider for saltwater aquariums.
-Dolomite is a great alternative to Limestone and less soluble to acidic water.
-As the stones weather, they leech beneficial minerals like calcium and magnesium invertebrates and other inhabitants will benefit from.
+Dolomite is a great alternative to Limestone and is less soluble in acidic water.
+As the stones weather, they leech beneficial minerals like calcium and magnesium invertebrates and other inhabitants will benefit from them.
 This stone is a rather hardy rock that will last a long time with no sharp edges when broken.

 This stone can be devastating to freshwater enclosures.
 Softwater-dependent inhabitants will quickly perish as inevitable water parameters arise from the usage of Elephant Skin Stone on its own.
 The acidic water these types of tanks establish will cause the rock to weather prematurely leading to possibly collapsing.